XertroV/dd2-server/due-diligence-report.md

 # Deep Dip 2: Organizer Due Diligence Report

+- XertroV, July 2024

-This report is a summary of our due diligence efforts over the course of Deep Dip 2.
-By "due diligence" we mean: making sure that the integrity of the competition was maintained
+This report is a summary of our due diligence efforts following Deep Dip 2.
+By "due diligence" we mean: making sure that the integrity of the competition was maintained and that players didn't cheat.

 ## Main Findings